medilies/countdown-component.js/README.md

 A simple and lightweight library to add coundowns in the frontend.

 ## Features
-- Simple inline setup using HTML attribute.
+- Simple inline setup using HTML attributes.
-- Custom display format.
+- Custom display format options.
 - Custom update interval.
-- Custom callback actions.
+- Custom callback action.

 ## Importing